Kadyrovites: Ukraine

 According to Ukrainian media, Chechen troops have been used as barrier troops, used to address low morale by executing Russian deserters.
-In April 1, Ukrainian media reported that Chechen troops executed conscripted soldiers of the Luhansk People's Republic who refused to fight.
+In 1 April, Ukrainian media reported that Chechen troops executed conscripted soldiers of the Luhansk People's Republic who refused to fight.
 There were unconfirmed reports that Chechen troops were executing Russian troops who were too injured in field hospitals.
 On 29 April, Ukrainian intelligence alleged that a unit of Buryat soldiers and Chechen troops exchanged fire on the village of Kyselivka in the Kherson Oblast.
 Supposedly the conflict was caused by the sharing of loot, exacerbated by tensions with what the Buryat soldiers saw as favoritism of the Chechen troops, as the Buryats had to be in the frontlines and conduct offensive operations while the Chechens are better-equipped and stay behind as barrier troops or conduct anti-partisan warfare.

-On March 1, Kadyrov said that Chechen fighters in Ukraine had sustained losses of two killed and six wounded.
+On 1 March, Kadyrov said that Chechen fighters in Ukraine had sustained losses of two killed and six wounded.
 According to Ukrainian intelligence, the Chechen units suffered "hundreds" of casualties while being deployed around Kyiv and were withdrawn to Chechnya on 13 March 2022.
 Chechen troops were seen fighting in the Siege of Mariupol.
 The National Guard of Ukraine released a video appearing to show fighters from the Azov Regiment, based in Mariupol, greasing bullets in lard (salo) to be used against Chechen troops as an insult, in reference to the prohibition of pork in Islamic law.

 Chechen troops in Ukraine have become known for publishing videos on social media, including combat footage from Mariupol.
 Kadyrov was widely mocked online as a "TikTok warrior" after a picture meant to show him traveling in Ukraine showed him praying at a gas station whose brand only exists in Russia.

 In late June 2022, Ramzan Kadyrov announced the creation of four new battalions consisting only of ethnic Chechens.
-These battalions would be named "North-Akhmat", "South-Akhmat", "West-Akhmat," and "Vostok-Akhmat", according to Kadyrov, and that they would be sent to fight in Ukraine.
+These battalions would be named Север-Ахмат ("North-Akhmat"), Юг-Ахмат ("South-Akhmat"), Запад-Ахмат ("West-Akhmat"), and Восток-Ахмат ("East-Akhmat"), according to Kadyrov, and that they would be sent to fight in Ukraine.